-Evaluate the cover crop to determine if the cover crop is meeting the planned purpose(s).
-If the cover crop is not meeting the purpose(s) adjust the management, change the species of cover crop or choose a different technology.
+Evaluate the cover crop to determine if the cover crop is meeting the planned purpose(s) and producer objective.
+If the cover crop is not meeting the purpose(s) and objectives, adjust the management, change the species of cover crop, or choose a different technology.